Offshore Software Development due to high costs in Ireland

 How to get the best of both worlds – Offshore and Onshore Software Development

 Seeing a custom software development project through from initial plans and wireframes to delivery and lifecycle management requires a top-down strategic approach.
 The software code itself is only one of the commodities being traded.
 Source code at one end needs to be balanced by support resources at the other.

 Some of the most innovative companies in Ireland are achieving success by hitting the sweet spot between offshore software development and onshore project management.
 This arrangement allows the business in Ireland to set fixed costs for with overseas development teams building whatever mobile or cloud-based apps are required.

-By outsourcing UX design, Software Development and QA Testing to India, the project illustrated above now comes in at almost half the cost:
+By outsourcing UX design, Software Development and QA Testing to India, the project illustrated above is 43% cost effective:

 |Expertise||Sr Software Architect||Sr UX Designer||Sr Software developer||Sr QA Test Engineer||Project Manager||Final Cost|

 The Irish management team is then free to focus on extracting value and maximising customer experience from the software solution.
 The higher operating cost can be absorbed into increased ROI through added value senior expertise and relationship building.